 Dita Oepriarto was a relatively well-off businessman selling almonds, sesame, and caraway oil.
 Oepriarto’s family resided in a comfortable middle-class Surabayan district.
-At the macro/structural level, rather than material factors, therefore, what stands out as an important radicalizing factor is extremist ideology.
-The youth in Dita’s family did not wear overtly Islamic garb, but were nonetheless deeply influenced by pro-ISIS, hardcore Indonesian extremist ideologues such as Abu Bakar Ba’asyir and Aman Abdurrahman, all of whom propagated the view that the Indonesian state, the police and non-Muslims were intractable enemies of Islam and that violence in pursuit of a Caliphate was religiously legitimate.
-Ali Fauzi, a former JI terrorist, put it this way: “The motive,” he insisted, was not “worldly but ideological, that they were all in it together for the sake of paradise.”
+At the macro or structural level, rather than material factors, therefore, what stands out as an important radicalizing factor is extremist ideology.
+The youth in Dita’s family did not wear overtly Islamic garb, but were nonetheless deeply influenced by pro-ISIS, hardcore Indonesian extremist ideologues such as Abu Bakar Baasyir and Aman Abdurrahman, all of whom propagated the view that the Indonesian state, the police, and non-Muslims, were intractable enemies of Islam and that violence in pursuit of a caliphate was religiously legitimate.
+Fauzi, a former JI terrorist, put it this way: “The motive,” he insisted, was not “worldly but ideological, that they were all in it together for the sake of paradise.”

 Changing the Future

 At the macro level, while President Joko Widodo’s government must continue efforts to boost the economy, this is not enough.
 Counter-narrative programs that strengthen Indonesia’s well-known progressive and moderate Islamic traditions need intensifying.
-More effective coordination is needed between the Indonesian National Counter-Terror Agency (BNPT) and large moderate Muslim mass organizations—the traditionalist Nahdatul Ulama (NU) and the modernist Muhammadiyah—as well as smaller NGOs able to put out counter-messaging via social media in creative and appealing ways.
+More effective coordination is needed between the Indonesian National Counter-Terror Agency (BNPT) and large moderate Muslim mass organizations—the traditionalist Nahdatul Ulama (NU) and the modernist Muhammadiyah—as well as smaller NGOs able to put out counter- messaging via social media in creative and appealing ways.
 At the same time, it is encouraging that the Indonesian parliament on May 25 criminalized support for and membership of violent foreign extremist organizations like ISIS.
 This sends a strong deterrent signal.
-Nevertheless, the BNPT and relevant government agencies in Indonesia need to develop a more granular understanding of the approximately 600 Indonesians—including entire families—who have returned from the conflict in Iraq and Syria.
-While the three families implicated in the attacks of May 13-14 were not returnees themselves, they were reportedly influenced by returning Islamist extremists.
-That the explosive material used in the May 13 attacks—triacetone triperoxide (TA TP) —has been used by ISIS in Syria/Iraq, hints strongly at such linkages.
+Nevertheless, the BNPT and relevant government agencies in Indonesia need to develop a more granular understanding of the approximately six hundred Indonesians—including entire families—who have returned from the conflict in Iraq and Syria.
+While the three families implicated in the attacks of May 13–14 were not returnees themselves, they were reportedly influenced by returning Islamist extremists.
+That the explosive material used in the May 13 attacks—triacetone triperoxide (TA TP)—has been used by ISIS in Syria and Iraq, hints strongly at such linkages.

 Finally, at the micro, individual level, apart from educational programs that train youth in critical thinking and digital literacy, pro-family policies that encourage strong, stable families that promote healthy ego development in youth are needed.
-We must support families which nurture youth capable of navigating the adolescent journey from emotional dependence on parents to mature adult independence in the context of a democratic society which prizes inter-religious tolerance.
+We must support families to nurture youth to navigate the adolescent journey from emotional dependence on parents to mature, adult independence in the context of a democratic society that prizes inter-religious tolerance.

 Kumar Ramakrishna is the Head Policy Studies, as well as Coordinator of the National Security Studies Program at S. Rajaratnam School of International Studies (RSIS) in Singapore.